 Foreign currency gains are due to the Bank's branch in Italy.

-No Bank's Statement of Changes in Equity for the years ended 31 March 2015 or 2014 has been prepared as there are no material differences to the above Consolidated Statements.
+The Bank's Statement of Changes in Equity has not been prepared for the years ended 31 March 2016 or 2015 as there are no material differences to the above Consolidated Statements.